vikaschinchansur/CapgeminiJavaCodingChallenge/README.md

 }

-Frameworks and Libraries used:
+Programming Languages, Frameworks and Libraries used:
+1) The project is programmed in JAVA 8 Language.
-1) Used Maven to manage any dependencies.
+2) Used Maven to manage any dependencies.
-2) Used Java Streams to compute the result.
+3) Used Java Streams to compute the result.
-3) Used the Spring framework to accelerate the development time for the web api.
+4) Used the Spring framework to accelerate the development time for the web api.
-4) Use of junit 5 for writting unit test cases
+5) Use of junit 5 for writting unit test cases